 The design of the sedimentation tank is a critical piece of the design of the entire plant.
 Its properties, such as depth and critical velocity, are important in determining the dimensions and lamella spacing.
-The total required sedimentation tank area is determined by plant flow rate.
-The width of each tank is optional and normally determined by the material used for the lamella.
+The sedimentation tanks are designed to handle the plant's flow rate.
 The number of sedimentation tanks is set by the user, and has been set at two for this specific design.
-With two sedimentation tanks, one can be shut down for cleaning while the other remains in operation.
-The length of the tanks is chosen to produce the required total tank area.
+The length and width are then determined so as to create uniform flow into the sedimentation tanks without breaking the flocs.